 After the completion of this project, the following recommendations are proposed to continue the study of ESVE.
 These are the following:

 Develop more experimental replicates to increase the reliability of the collected data.
-Although, is known that this kind of experiments cannot be exactly replicated because of differences during the experimental setup, data collection and data analysis, the overall behavior can support or reject the given hypothesis.
+Although, it is known that this kind of experiments cannot be exactly replicated because of differences during the experimental setup, data collection and data analysis, the overall behavior can provide a basis for supporting or rejecting the given hypothesis.

-Measure temperature variation in the whole soil bed during each sampling.
+Measure temperature variations throughout the entire soil bed during each sampling.

 Quantify the concentration of the remaining TCE in soil layers.